hno2/blog/content/life/improv23review.md

 **How it works:** A friend group is sitting getting together in a common setting, telling each other of tales they all remember.
 The story is told by a collective, with players seamelessly switching between 3rd-person perspective nerrators and characters.
 After each story, they discuss the common lesson of that story.

 **Rating:** 3.5/5 -  It stands as a commendable display of shared storytelling.
 While a few tales might have leaned a touch too heavily into the realm of the fantastical it was a really enjoyable overall show.
-I already saw this format at Improvfestival Amsterdam, where they additionally used some basic props.
+I already saw this format at [Impro Amsterdam](https://impro-amsterdam.nl/), where they additionally used some basic props.
 I think this can help to push that show to the next level, as it opens new ways for physicialty.